How To React When You Have the Hot Item

 What happens within the walls of a warehouse is a crucial component of moving product from the manufacturer to the end user seamlessly, by speeding deliveries, managing inventories and cutting costs.
 ClearChain tracks the flow of inventory through and around the warehouse, monitors product velocity and provides advanced notice of arrivals.
 Information about incoming and outbound product can be transmitted electronically between supply chain partners to increase visibility.

 Increased visibility helps operators manage the workforce within the warehouse.
-At times, the workforce can go up as much as 30 percent based on picking needs.
+At times, the workforce can go up as much as 30% based on picking needs.
 Operators can log into the system to see what is headed for the warehouse and when it is scheduled to arrive so they can schedule the appropriate labor.

 Hot Toys over the Years